elastio/contrib/vpc-reachability-analyzer/README.md

 If a subnet can be used with Elastio, it is listed as "Internet reachable: True".
 If it's not suitable for use with Elastio, the value will be `False`.

+If a subnet reports `False` for internet reachability, review the corresponding Network Insights path created by the script, to understand why exactly it produced that result.

 For more information on how to configure a VPC for use by Elastio, see the [Elastio docs on VPC configuration](https://docs.elastio.com/docs/get-started/deployment-specifications/vpc-config).